dbmi-bgm/cgap-pipeline-SV-germline/docs/sv-part3.rst

 Filtering
 ---------

 Based on the maximum length provided, this step filters the longest SVs from the sample SV ``vcf`` file.
-This is currently done to remove nearly chromosome-sized SVs that we believe to be artefactual, which result in very long gene lists during ingestion.
+This is currently done to remove nearly chromosome-sized SVs that we believe to be artefactual, which result in very long gene lists during ingestion to the CGAP Portal.

 Output
 ------

 The output is a filtered ``vcf`` file containing slightly fewer entries.
 No additional information is added or removed for remaining variants.
 The resulting ``vcf`` file is checked for integrity.
 This is the **Full Annotated VCF** that is ingested into the CGAP Portal.

-* CWL: workflow_20_unrelated_SV_filter_plus_vcf-integrity-check.cwl
+* CWL: workflow_SV_length_filter_plus_vcf-integrity-check.cwl

 VCF Annotation Cleaning
 +++++++++++++++++++++++